mathieucarbou/YaSolR/docs/manual.md

 [![](assets/img/screenshots/pid_tuning.jpeg)](assets/img/screenshots/pid_tuning.jpeg)

-- `Real-time Data`: can be activated to see the PID action in real time in teh graphs.
+- `Real-time Data`: can be activated to see the PID action in real time in the graphs.
 - `Chart Reset`: click to reset the charts (has no effect on the PID controller).

 > ##### IMPORTANT